AGPlested/SAFT/README.md

 You'll need to restart the Terminal window.

-Now you need to navigate to the Home directory *in the Terminal*.
-You start in your "Home" directory.
-You  The command is cd:
+Now you need to navigate to the SAFT directory *in the Terminal*.
+You start in your "Home" folder (it's name is your username).
+The command you need is cd (change directory):

 > `cd Downloads\SAFT-master`